1austrartsua1/projSplitFit/docs/intro.rst

 Introduction
 ##############

-*ProjFitSplit* is a *Python* package for solving general linear data fitting problems involving multiple regularizers and compositions with linear operators.
+*ProjSplitFit* is a *Python* package for solving general linear data fitting problems involving multiple regularizers and compositions with linear operators.
 The solver is the *projective splitting* algorithm, which is a highly-flexible and scalable first-order solver.
 This package implements most variants of projective splitting including